lsoares/clean-architecture-sample/README.md

 - Fun

 ## Principles
-- TDD
+- Top-down approach
 - Clean architecture
   - Separation of config from app
   - Dealing with exceptions
 - Package by feature
 - Command / query
+- Testing
+  - TDD
   - Given, When, Then
+  - Evident data
 - REST maturity level
-- Top-down approach
+- DTOs